The basic configuration settings for beacons include:

 Up to 35 months |

-1 Assuming interval of 350ms and optimal environmental conditions.
+* Assuming an interval of 350ms and optimal environmental conditions.

 The best way to determine the best TX Power for your needs is to answer the following questions:

-For example, you may want to use the max TX Power for beacons placed at a venue entrance.
-This is because you likely want as many people connecting with this beacon as possible (e.g. to send a welcome message) – therefore you are willing to sacrifice battery life to gain the widest range possible.
+For example, you may want to use the max TX Power for beacons placed at a venue entrance to send a welcome message or other push notifications.
+This is because you likely want as many people connecting with this beacon as possible, therefore you are willing to sacrifice battery life to gain the widest range possible.

-Then you may have beacons attached to a specific item (say an exhibit or shelf) – where you only really want to connect to people who are standing directly in front of said item.
-In this case, you certainly want to use a lower TX Power to conserve battery life, and still achieve the same expected results (i.e. sending relevant information about that specific item).
+Then you may have beacons attached to a specific item, say an exhibit or shelf, where you only want to connect to people who are standing directly in front of said item.
+In this case, you certainly want to use a lower TX Power to conserve battery life and still achieve the same expected results (i.e. sending relevant information about that specific item).

 This is a question of cost vs. convenience vs. efficiency.
-Maybe you are perfectly willing to change your battery every month, or perhaps you vastly prefer getting a few years out of each battery.
+Maybe you are perfectly willing to change batteries every month or perhaps you vastly prefer getting a few years out of each battery.

-Since you can configure beacons individually, it is also pretty simple to get the “best of both worlds”.
-For example having a few entry / exit beacons with max TX Power, and then having the rest of your fleet use a lower setting to extend the battery life.
+Since you can configure beacons individually, it's also pretty simple to get the “best of both worlds”.
+For example, having a few entry/exit beacons with max TX Power and then having the rest of your fleet use a lower setting to extend their battery life.

-Keep in mind however, that to maximize the value you get out of beacons – you may end up having to replace your batteries more often that you may prefer.
+Keep in mind however that to maximize the value you get out of beacons, you may end up having to replace beacon batteries more often than you may prefer.
 It’s just good business sense – a little bit of bother to gain a lot of profit.

 This is a question of intended use.
 According to customer feedback, these are some of the common reasons our customers are using the maximum power setting: